A family of permutationally invariant quantum codes

 \section{Introduction}

-Quantum error correction is one of the essential fields of quantum computing, which aims to protect quantum information from errors caused by quantum noise, such as decoherence.
+Quantum error correction is one of the essential components of quantum computing that aims to protect quantum information from errors caused by quantum noise, such as decoherence.
+Mapping a quantum state to be protected into a higher-dimensional Hilbert space of the physical system is a significant part of quantum error correction.
 A subspace of the Hilbert space of a physical system is called a quantum code for a given type of errors if it satisfies certain specific conditions for error correction \cite{knill}.
-Mapping a quantum state to be protected into a higher-dimensional Hilbert space of the physical system is a significant part of quantum error correction.
 In many applications, it is desirable to construct quantum codes that lie within the ground space of the system.
-Motivated by this goal, in this paper we study permutation-invariant quantum codes whose codewords form ground states of the Hamiltonian of a physical system called the ferromagnetic Heisenberg model.
+Motivated by this goal, in this paper, we study permutation-invariant quantum codes whose codewords form ground states of the ferromagnetic Heisenberg model.

 Recall that Heisenberg's model characterizes interactions between spins in the system.
-Two spin-$1/2$ particles are coupled by an interaction described by the Hamiltonian given by $\propto\;\bfS_i\bfS_j,$ where $ \bfS_i $ and $ \bfS_j $ are spin operators for the particles $ i $ and $ j $, respectively.
+Two spin-$1/2$ particles are coupled by an interaction described by the Hamiltonian $ \hat{H} \propto\;\bfS_i\bfS_j,$ where $ \bfS_i $ and $ \bfS_j $ are spin operators for the particles $ i $ and $ j $, respectively.
 In the absence of an external magnetic field, the Heisenberg ferromagnetic model is described by the Hamiltonian that can be written in the form

 where $ J_{ij} $ is the exchange (coupling) constant between particles $i$ and $j$ in the system.
 Note that $ J_{ij} > 0 $ since we are considering the ferromagnetic model.
 See \cite[Ch.~1,4]{blundell} for a detailed discussion of this model.
 It can be shown that